katharine108lee/preterm_mri_autosegmentation/README.md

 - prepData_dhcp.py: prepData script specifically for dhcp data
 - run.py: training script
 - test.py: copy of training script used for testing purposes

+## Runs:
+- contains hyperparameters and results for all runs